 According to the Global Peace Index data from 2021, Tanzania ranks 7th on the list of safest African countries.
 Globally, Tanzania ranks 58th in the whole world.
 That is higher than other countries like China and the USA.

 While the Global Peace Index isn't specific for travel, the data collected is based on the likeliness of crime, terrorism, freedoms and other such factors that take a comprehensive look at whether a place is safe for living, working and travelling.
 It is the reliable data we use for our bigger article that looks at the safest countries in Africa.

 Is Tanzania Safe For Female Travellers?

-Female travellers are safe to travel any part of Tanzania whether in a group or alone.
-Like any other visitor, you are advised to avoid venturing into dark and suspicious places on your own and stick to common-sense safety tips of travelling to a new place.
+Female travellers are safe to travel to any part of Tanzania whether in a group or alone.
+Like any other visitor, you are advised to avoid venturing into dark and suspicious places on your own and stick to common-sense safety tips for travelling to a new place.

 When you are using a guide from a local tour operator, the guide will be your immediate help and you should feel completely free with him/her.

 Like many African countries, LGBTQ rights are not recognized and upheld by the law or the general attitudes of the population.
 That being said, many LGBTQ couples have visited Tanzania in the past and continue to do so without any trouble of discrimination.

 The general attitude towards love and intimacy is conservative and any kind of public display of affection is frowned upon.
 This is for both heterosexual and diverse couples.